Michaelkingbox/Chinese-Typography/README.md

 # Chinese-Typography
-Chinese typography both on web and on print
+Chinese typography on mobile, web, and print